 If you are looking for an easy way to learn thousands of words in a few weeks, you'll be disappointed.
 (I'd love to hear if you find a way to do that!)

-However, if you want strategies to help you really learn (so that you can understand, use, and remember) essential vocabulary, this course IS for you.
+However, if you want strategies to help you really learn (so that you can understand, use, and remember) essential vocabulary, these courses ARE for you.
 If you want guidance in what words to study first, useful reading materials to provide context and show you the different ways these words can be used, and lots of practice to reinforce them in your memory, you will find all that, and more.

-Sign up now for the Oct.
-24-28 free introductory course.
-There is no obligation to take any other courses, but you will have the opportunity to choose a mini-course if you need one at the end of this course.
-(A free assessment test based on the TOEFL and IELTS exams will help you know the areas in which you are already prepared and those that need more practice.)
+Sign up now for the free introductory course.
+There is no obligation to take any other courses, but you will have the opportunity to take any others you need, with a discount coupon to help, at the end of this course.

-Do you have any questions or suggestions, or things you really want to learn about English vocabulary?
+Do you have any questions or suggestions?
 Share them below, and I'll get back to you as soon as possible.